sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/indexing.md

 ### Sourcegraph.com

-Code graph context is available instantly for public repositories on Sourcegraph.com that are already embedded.
-Please refer to the [list of repositories with embeddings](https://docs.sourcegraph.com/cody/embedded-repos) for the latest information.

-Code graph context is not available for codebases that are not included in the list.

-However, you can make requests and ask for assistance in the [Sourcegraph Discord](https://discord.gg/8wJF5EdAyA) under the `#cody-embeddings` channel.
+ See the current [list of repositories with code graph context available](https://docs.sourcegraph.com/cody/embedded-repos), and request any that you'd like to add by pinging a Sourcegraph team member in the [Sourcegraph Discord](https://discord.gg/8wJF5EdAyA) under the `#cody-embeddings` channel.

 > NOTE: Sourcegraph.com does not support connections to private repositories